Japanese Covered Bridge in Hoi An City

 This famous Japanese bridge has still been a well-known tourist attraction in Hoi An for over the past 400 years.

-• Address: Located at the section adjacent to Nguyen Thi Minh Khai and Tran Phu streets, Minh An Ward, Hoi An City, Quang Nam Province, Vietnam.
+• Address: Located at the section adjacent to Nguyen Thi Minh Khai and Tran Phu Streets, Minh An Ward, Hoi An City, Quang Nam Province, Vietnam.

 • Opening hours: 24 hours.